 More Donations Needed To Keep Pace

-PHILADELPHIA, Pa.
-(AP) _ The Salvation Army in Philadelphia said Monday a sharp increase in requests for assistance in recent weeks is putting a major strain on their finances.
+PHILADELPHIA (AP) _ The Salvation Army says a sharp increase in requests for assistance in recent weeks is putting a major strain on its finances.

-Meanwhile, Conrath said, donations to The Salvation Army’s Christmas fund drive have been off as much as 40 percent.
+Meanwhile donations to The Salvation Army’s Christmas fund drive have been off as much as 40 percent, Conrath added.

 The Salvation Army’s holiday fund-raising goal is $1 million.
-About 30 percent of that, Conrath said, comes from donations made to the hundreds of red kettles on city streets and at shopping malls.
+About 30 percent of that comes from donations made to the hundreds of red kettles on city streets and at shopping malls.

-The remaining 70 percent, he said, comes from a direct mail appeal, but Conrath says a delay in the mailing has severely hampered that effort.
+The remaining 70 percent comes from a direct mail appeal, but Conrath said a delay in the mailing has severely hampered that effort.